LaWebcapsule/orbits/README.md

 - use a Mongo Atlas cluster (you can start with a free cluster)
 - use the [docker compose](./docker-compose.yml) file.

+### Docker compose

+You can use the docker-compose.yml in order to run your app.
+- Put the [docker compose](./docker-compose.yml) file at the root of your Orbits directory (for example, at ./src/examples/basic-bash-example)
+- launch a docker-compose process with the `docker compose up` command.
+If you opt for this way of working, you still need to [install the depencies](#standard-installation)

 ### Standard installation

 ```bash